oshmen71/sql/02_activities/assignments/Assignment2.md

 But wait!
 The product table has some bad data (a few NULL values).
 Find the NULLs and then using COALESCE, replace the NULL with a blank for the first column with nulls, and 'unit' for the second column with nulls.

-**HINT**: keep the syntax the same, but edited the correct components with the string.
+: keep the syntax the same, but edited the correct components with the string.
 The `||` values concatenate the columns into strings.
 Edit the appropriate columns -- you're making two edits -- and the NULL rows will be fixed.
 All the other rows will remain the same.
 SELECT
     product_name || ', ' ||
     COALESCE(product_size, '') || ' (' ||